Global impact of emerging internetwork fields on the low solar atmosphere: Identification and tracking of internetwork bipoles

 For the strongest flux patches visible in the first frame, we cannot determine their history from the NFI magnetograms.
-Thus, we used HMI data to determine if they appear as unipolar or bipolar structures.
-This is important because the strongest magnetic elements may have a considerable impact on the lower solar atmosphere.
+Thus, we used HMI data to determine if they appear as bipolar structures.
+This is important because the strongest magnetic elements may considerably impact the low solar atmosphere.
 Since HMI is not sensitive to the weakest IN patches, we classified as bipoles only those flux patches that are clearly resolved and appear in situ, following the expected pattern of flux emergence.